polltery/rest-server-connected-to-arduino/README.md

 The server should now be running, all the logs should displayed in the console.

+A web interface is available on `http://localhost:3000/index.html` before using it, please setup the `apiUrl` in `js/interactions.js`

 *Created by Balraj Singh Bains for 4th Year Honours Dissertation at Heriot Watt University.*